stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 #### 2.2 Icon conveying information

-For all SVG who convey information it is necessary to provide an alternative and modify the role of the SVG.
+For all SVG that convey information, it is necessary to provide an alternative and modify the role of the SVG:

-* Adding the `role` attribute to img.
+* Adding the `role` attribute to img;
-* Adding the `aria-label` attribute for assistive technologies.
+* Adding the `aria-label` attribute for assistive technologies;
 * Adding in the `<svg>` a `<title>` to give visual information.

 ##### 2.2.1 With visible text